sethstone/commandbox-cicd-templates/templates/aws-fargate/README.md

  * Bash: `cicd/scripts/undeploy.sh`
  * Powershell: `cicd\scripts\undeploy.ps1`

-❗�� Note: This configuration will **cost around USD 55.00 per month** (based on prices in us-east-1 as of Februrary 2022) assuming a very minimal amount of activity.
+❗:money_with_wings: Note: This configuration will **cost around USD 55.00 per month** (based on prices in us-east-1 as of Februrary 2022) assuming a very minimal amount of activity.

  ***2022-03-18 Update***